kiancchen/Vending-Machine/Sprint3Report.md

 ![截屏2020-11-12 下午12.17.26.png](https://i.loli.net/2020/11/12/OFZ1TarV2HNbJ4d.png)

-The user can select which product he want to remove, then click the row which the product is, after that this product's relevant information will be automatically filled in the information field, then click on `Remove` button.
-An alert box will notify it is successfully removed and the table will update accordingly.
+The user can select products he wants to remove, then click the row which the product is, after that the product's relevant information will be automatically filled in the information field , then click on `Remove` button.
+An alert box will notify if it is successfully removed, and the table will update accordingly.

 ![截屏2020-11-12 下午12.19.20.png](https://i.loli.net/2020/11/12/rH82p3FjC7PJzDM.png)